 This session provides an overview of the class, the overall schedule, and the evaluation method based on the syllabus.
 CBASIC THEORIES> (02) Intelligence: Definition & Functions I (Lowenthal Chapter 1 & 4) This session examines the basic concept of "intelligence," including its definition.
 (03) Intelligence: Definition & Functions 2 (Lowenthal Chapter 1 & 4) This session continues the discussion from the previous session on the definition and functions of intelligence.
 (04) Intelligence: Process (Lowenthal Chapter 1 & 4) This session provides an overview of the concepts of the "intelligence process" and "intelligence cycle."
-(05) Intelligence Community (Lowenthal Chapter 1 & 4) This session provides an overview of the US intelligence community.
-(06) Collection (Lowenthal Chapter 5) This session examines the theoretical issues of several intelligence collection methodologies, including OSINT, HUMINT, SIGINT, and GEOINT.
-(07) Analysis (Lowenthal Chapter 6) This session examines the theoretical issues of intelligence (Lowenthal Chapter 7, 8 & 13) This session examines the theoretical issues of the intelligence functions outside the regular intelligence cycle, including covert actions and counterintelligence.
+(05) Intelligence Community (Lowenthal Chapter 2, 3 & 14) This session eravines the theoretical issues of several intelligence collection methodologies, including OSINT, HUMINT, SIGINT, and GEOINT.
+(07) Analysis (Lowenthal Chapter 6) This session examines the theoretical issues of intelligence (Lowenthal Chapter 7, 8 & 13) This session examines the theoretical issues of intelligence functions outside the regular intelligence cycle, including covert actions and counterintelligence.
+(08) Other Functions - Covert Action and Counterintelligence (Lowenthal Chapter 7, 8 & 13) This session examines the theoretical issues of the intelligence functions outside the regular intelligence cycle, including covert actions and counterintelligence.
 (09) Democratic Oversight of Intelligence Community (Lowenthal Chapter 10) This session examines the theoretical issues of democratic control over the intelligence community.
-(MID-TERM PRESENTATIONS) (U) Students mid-term presentations on research proposals
+(MID-TERM PRESENTATIONS) (U0) Students mid-term presentations on research proposals

-(13) Wrap-up and Conclusions(14) Students' Final Presens
+(13) Wrap-up and Conclusions (14) Students' Final Presens